Chika Chika Chicks

 Chicks to Chicks (later Chika Chika Chicks) is a Philippine television sitcom series broadcast by IBC and ABS-CBN.
 Directed by Ading Fernando and Johnny Manahan, it stars Freddie Webb and Nova Villa.
 It aired on IBC from 1979 to February 25, 1987.
 The show moved to ABS-CBN from March 4, 1987 to 1991.

+Premise

 The sitcom is about a married couple who lived with a bevy of stunning and sexy models in their house as boarders.
 It chronicled the day-to-day activities of a middle-class family with their dreams, ambitions and values.
 The sitcom is best known for inventing the Filipino term manyakis (manyak sa kiss, Filipino slang for "kissing maniac") by Chito Arceo's character, Chiqui.